Published on

 The following article was published this week in The Times.
-At Far Headingley Dental Care we have invested heavily into our dental practice and our Covid-19 safety measures to ensure that we were ready to be open and offer a full range of services from 8 June.
+At Far Headingley Dental Care, we have invested heavily in our dental practice and our COVID-19 safety measures to ensure that we are ready to be open and offer a full range of services from June 8.

-Not all dental practices have taken the same approach as ours and many NHS dental practices (that are 100% funded by the UK Government), are only providing a fraction of their dental care (the target set by Government).
-These practices are also being provided with free PPE, when private practices like ours are now subject to full VAT on our essential PPE purchases.
+Not all dental practices have taken the same approach as ours, and many NHS dental practices (that are 100% funded by the UK Government), are only providing a fraction of their dental care (the target set by the government).
+These practices are also being provided with free PPE, while private practices like ours are now subject to full VAT on our essential PPE purchases.
 Please support the UK private dental health sector by signing this petition to the UK Government to remove VAT on PPE.

-At FHDC we worked hard during lockdown to be ready for our patient and invested £000’s in PPE, training, IT and other Covid-19 safety measures.
+At FHDC we worked hard during the lockdown to be ready for our patients and invested £ 000 in PPE, training, IT and other COVID-19 safety measures.
 FHDC has been assessed by the Care Quality Commission (CQC) who were pleased about the approach that we have taken since June and are confident that we are managing the impact of the COVID-19 pandemic as well as possible.

 At FHDC we thank all of our loyal patients who have been supporting our independent dental practice and we welcome the many new patients who have decided to join our practice to ensure their dental care.
 All of these people will have benefited from oral cancer screening, preventative advice and care, emergency dental access, dental hygienist access and restorative dentistry.